 - The moment a device recognizes it has entered or exited a Geofence (dependent on the logging parameters), it can be configured to upload, which in turn could be used to trigger an alert (either an SMS or email).
 For information on how to set an alert on Telematics Guru, please consult: Configuring an Alert

-- Communication Settings
+- No Communication Duration

 - If the device gets a GPS fix inside a no communications Geofence, then it will not use cellular communications until it gets a GPS fix outside the fence.
-If the duration is not set, or set to 0, then the device will operate normally with trip tracking and periodic GPS fixes, with the exception that it will not attempt an upload.

 - Alternate Logging (OEM server)